 The rate of permeation is governed by temperature, pressure, gas type and elastomer type.
 This may be critical for vacuum and gas containment.

 To reduce permeability:

 - use larger o-ring sections

 Abrasion resistance is a general term indicating wear resistance.

 It can be noted, generally, that HNBR compounds perform best.

 NBR and EPDM have relatively good abrasion resistance.
-FPM has a lower abrasion resistance.
+FKM has a lower abrasion resistance.